 "Oliver's no use at all; Thinks he's very clever.
 Says that he could manage us; That's the best joke ever!
 When he orders us about, With the greatest folly, We've just pushed him down the well!
 Pop Goes Ol' Ollie!"

 Idiot Ball: Expect stupidity, accidents, or unrealistic things to ensue whenever anybody is put in charge of a special.
-It's even more jarring when older, experienced engines are the ones making the mistakes.
+It's even more jarring when older, experienced engines are the ones making the mistakes, though this has been toned down since Season 17.

 Sanity Ball: Though it's not rare for some of the younger, more reckless engines to sometimes show moments of clarity as well.
 Thomas and Percy in particular switch irratically between being arrogant dimwits or kind natured voices of reason.

 Jerk with a Heart of Gold: Some of the engines may be cocky, scornful, and ill-mannered at times, but they prove to be just as kind and helpful to other engines and always compensate for their previous misbehavior toward them.
 Gordon and James are common examples.
 Even Diesel has his redeeming qualities on occasions.

 Just in Time: From season 8 onward, this happens all the time.
 Happens quite frequently to Paxton.
 The poor guy.